Aussie AI

 RAG Caching

+RAG caching is the use of caching optimizations to improve the latency and speed of a RAG system.
 Several components in a RAG architecture can be optimized with a cache.
 The retrieval component can use all of the types of caching that are applicable to whatever database or datastore architecture it uses, irrespective whether it's keyword or vector lookup, and whether stored on disk or cached in memory.
 All of these different retrieval options can have a cache.
 At the bottom level of the LLM, there are various KV caching techniques (see further below).
 At the topmost level, there can be an overall cache via an "inference cache" for exactly identical queries, or a "semantic cache" for similar queries.

 Research papers on RAG cache architectures:

-KV Caching Optimizations
+RAG KV Caching Optimizations

+KV caching optimizations are the storing of Key-Vector data from LLM inference for use in subsequent inference requests in a RAG system.
 In addition to RAG caches, such as retrieval caches, there are various LLM cache methods.
 Several of the many types of KV caching optimizations can optimize RAG architectures (and other LLM use cases).
 The main KV cache techniques involve precomputed caches for RAG chunks, such as prefix caching or session caching.
 More information is available:

 Other general types of caching that apply to any LLM system, and can be used with RAG: